| briandeer.com | LIAR FOR HIRE

 Would it have mentioned me on its website if it had?

-Stupidity aside, underlying Walker's message is the insinuation that I must be on the take.
+Stupidity aside, underlying Walker’s message is the insinuation that I’m on the take.
 On this point, his smearing snidery came to the fore early on.
 In 2007, he peddled this filth:

 "One unanswered question remains writ large, 'Does anyone other than the Sunday Times newspaper, fund Brian Deer to carry out this work?'"

-As so often in such things, the truth is the mirror-image: it has been Walker - who sometimes operates under the alias "Sam Weller" - taking money from vested interests.
-"In the beginning and at different occasions, autism-related individuals in the US have supported my work," he admitted in a May 2009 request for cheques which would help him complete a false account of the GMC's proceedings and to continue his abuse of me.
-"Recently, however, I have had to depend on the parents of vaccine-damaged children who support Dr Wakefield."
+As so often in such things, the truth is the mirror-image: it has been Martin J Walker taking money from vested interests.
+“In the beginning and at different occasions, autism-related individuals in the US have supported my work,” he admitted in a secret May 2009 request for cheques which would help him complete a false account of the GMC’s proceedings and to continue his abuse of me.
+“Recently, however, I have had to depend on the parents of vaccine-damaged children who support Dr Wakefield.”

-For me, there's a relationship between truth and freedom.
-It's what brought me into journalism in the first place.
-That's one reason why my work on MMR has been supported solely on a proper basis: with no income from any source with any agenda.
-Apart from a cheque I received from Wakefield's lawyers, on his behalf, my investigation has been financed solely by Times Newspapers Ltd and Channel 4 Television.
-Nobody else - but me - has contributed one cent.
+For me, there’s a relationship between truth and freedom.
+It’s what brought me into journalism in the first place.
+That’s one reason why my work on MMR has been supported solely on a proper basis: with no income from any source with any agenda.
+Apart from a cheque I received from Wakefield’s lawyers, on his behalf, and payments for contributions to the BMJ, my investigation has been financed solely by Times Newspapers Ltd and a national TV network.
+Nobody else – but me – has contributed one cent.

 Walker hints I'm on the take because he is.